aix27249/agiliarepo/README.md

   * <del>Ability to add new packages to repository by user in some way</del>
   * <del>Version comparsion function - perhaps, should port it from old repository</del>
   * <del>Understand how API should be accessed, implement some basic queries as an example</del>
-  * Repository index generation: at least old-style packages.xml.xz should be there, try to use json for this.
-News: JSON is very good, but mpkg wants xml for now.
-Json implemented in general, xml: work in progress.
+  * <del>Repository index generation: at least old-style packages.xml.xz should be there, try to use json for this.
+News: JSON is very good, but mpkg wants xml for now.</del>
   * Implement some API functions and try to use it - main goal at this point will be a test if selected API structure is fine enough, or it's ugly and should be changed
   * Think about what's better to do next :)